 Listen, everybody is born with some capability to run a business.
-There is an amazing amount of entrepreneurs who can make $80,000-$90,000 working for themselves running a small e-commerce shop around a personal interest of theirs.
+There is an amazing amount of entrepreneurs who can make a profit by working for themselves and running a small e-commerce shop around a personal interest of theirs.
 And the opportunities to do that have never been more available.
-If you want to do that, do it.
-It was the main thesis statement of my first book Crush It.
+So if that’s your goal, do it.
+It was the main thesis statement of my first book, Crush It!.
 I am all about that life and I support it.

 This post originally appeared on GaryVaynerchuk.com.

 This article was published in March 2016 and has been updated.
 Photo by Pressmaster/Shutterstock

 Gary Vaynerchuk builds businesses.
 Fresh out of college he took his family wine business and grew it from a $3 million to a $60 million business in just five years.
 Now he runs VaynerMedia, one of the world's hottest digital agencies.
 Along the way he became a prolific angel investor and venture capitalist, investing in companies like Facebook, Twitter, Tumblr, Uber and Birchbox, before eventually co-founding VaynerRSE, a $25 million angel fund.